Pirmayr/Run2/Commands.md

 ---

-#### cleanworkspace
+#### cleanup

-cleans the specified workspace
+performs a svn-cleanup

-* cleanupdirectory: the directory to clean up
+* branchdirectory: the directory to update
-* test: (optional) if "true", the command is not performed (for testing purposes)
+* test: if "true", the command is not performed, if "false" the command is performed (optional; default:  False)

 **Examples**

 ~~~
-performtest ( cleanworkspace c:\ True ) 0
+performtest ( cleanup c:\ True ) 0
 ~~~

 ---